calvinnotieno/airbnb-clone-project/README.md

 * **Scrum Master:** Facilitates all agile processes and ceremonies, removes any blockers hindering the team's progress, and organizes team meetings to ensure smooth collaboration.

 ### Importance of Identifying Design Properties
 Identifying and documenting the specific properties of a mock-up design (like colors, fonts, and spacing) is a critical step before development.
 It establishes a single source of truth for the application's visual identity, ensuring consistency across all components and pages.
-This practice streamlines the development process, reduces ambiguity for developers, and makes it easier to maintain and scale the application's frontend in the future.---
+This practice streamlines the development process, reduces ambiguity for developers, and makes it easier to maintain and scale the application's frontend in the future.------

+## Team Roles

+Based on the project overview and best practices, here are the key backend roles for this project:

+* **Backend Developer:**
+    * **Responsibility:** The Backend Developer is responsible for building and maintaining the server, databases, and APIs that power the entire application.
+They create the "behind-the-scenes" logic that handles user requests, manages data, and ensures the application is functional and performant.
+    * **In this project, their duties will include:**
+        * Developing the server-side application logic.
+        * Building secure and efficient APIs for the frontend to consume.
+        * Integrating with third-party services like payment gateways.
+        * Ensuring the system can scale to handle many users and bookings.

+* **Database Administrator (DBA):**
+    * **Responsibility:** The Database Administrator is the custodian of the project's data.
+They are in charge of designing, implementing, securing, and maintaining the database to ensure data integrity, security, and availability.
+    * **In this project, their duties will include:**
+        * Designing the logical and physical database schema.
+        * Implementing and configuring the database system (e.g., MySQL, PostgreSQL).
+        * Establishing and testing backup and recovery plans to prevent data loss.
+        * Monitoring database performance and tuning queries for speed.
+        * Managing user access and permissions to protect sensitive data.

 ## UI Component Patterns